 - The balloon‘s objective is to jump–start the patient’s weight loss and acclimate them to a healthier diet, exercise profile, and overall lifestyle so they can continue to lose weight and maintain their weight loss results into the future.
 We continuously support patients during their time with the balloon and afterward as we remove it.

 What Is The Safest And Least Invasive Weight Loss Surgery?

 What is the safest form of weight loss surgery?
 This is one of the most popular questions asked of most bariatric specialists today.

 The answer may surprise you but many bariatric doctors’ responses will not involve surgery at all.
 An endoscopic procedure called Endoscopic Sleeve Gastroplasty.
 This fairly new procedure is taking the bariatric weight loss industry by storm.
 With its significant weight-loss potential, low risk and complication rate, and non-surgical approach.

 What Is Endoscopic Sleeve Gastroplasty (ESG)?

-- A special suturing device is lowered through the endoscope and used to strategically place about 7-12 sutures in the stomach to reduce its size and reshape it into a sleeve-like pouch resembling a banana.
+- The endoscope lowers a special suturing device to strategically place 7–12 sutures in the stomach, reducing its size and reshaping it into a sleeve–like pouch resembling a banana.